 Two year medal to L. A. Aves who completed the March in both 1929 and 1930.

 British participation grew during the 1950’s, exceeding one thousand in 1957.
 It has averaged around the thousand mark since then.
-Although the number of teams from the regular armed forces has declined over the years, numbers have been maintained by cadet groups and civilian walkers.
+Although the number of teams from the regular armed forces has declined over the years, numbers have been maintained by cadet groups, police and civilian walkers.